anncee02/civ-ipriot-smiley/knowledge_and_evidence.md

 >
 3. Give two examples of organizational documentation in the code.

-> Docstrings for classes and methods, providing explanations for each function's purpose.
+> 1. Docstrings for classes and methods, providing explanations for each function's purpose.
+> Example: class docstring
+> class Happy(Smiley, Blinkabke):
+>   """
+>   Provides a Smiley with a happy expression
+>   """
-> Inline comments within methods, such as in draw_mouth and draw_eyes, to describe actions.
+> 2. Inline comments within methods, such as in draw_mouth and draw_eyes, to describe actions.
+> Example: In the Smiley class constructor, there is a comment explaining the logic for setting the complexion:
+> def __init__(self, complexion=None):
+>   # We have encapsulated the SenseHat object
+>   self,sense_hat = SenseHat()

 ### Identifying and understanding classes